trust-mfn-berlin/animals-as-objects/vault/story.bobby-tracking-body-parts2.md

 </figure>

 A carcass with its fur and hands removed, laid out on a stretcher.
 In this drastic photograph the animal appears as a dead, maimed object.
 In this image, some of the central questions we explore on this website crystallise: What are the processes that turn animals into objects – into objects of research, of collection, and exhibition?
-This photo was taken on 2 August 1935 during “Bobby’s” necropsy at the Pathological Institute of Westend Hospital in Berlin-Charlottenburg.[^1] It documents one of the steps through which a dead body is transformed into an object of science: dissection – go [[here|[[story.microscopic-media]] for a perspective that challenges of the concept of ‘object’ further.
+This photo was taken on 2 August 1935 during “Bobby’s” necropsy at the Pathological Institute of Westend Hospital in Berlin-Charlottenburg.[^1] It documents one of the steps through which a dead body is transformed into an object of science: dissection – go [[here|[[material.microscopic-media]] for a perspective that challenges of the concept of ‘object’ further.
 That images of this event were taken at all was because the animal was special: “Bobby”, who lived in the zoo from 1928 to 1935, was not just an audience magnet, he was also Berlin Zoo’s first gorilla and the first gorilla to reach maturity in captivity.

 <figure>